costin88boss/No-096-Frustration/README.md

+Plugin for a game called SCP: Secret Laboratory.

-I believe this plugin was made in a request by some random dude.
-Either way, this is as always, garbage.
+I believe this plugin was made in a request by someone.